grafana/k6-docs/CONTRIBUTING/README.md

 As the UI might change, refer to the GitHub [Managing releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) doc for the canonical instructions.

 Each release has a tag, which you can create either through the Github CLI or from https://github.com/grafana/k6-docs/releases.
-To upgrade through the UI,
+To upgrade through the UI:

 1. From the releases page, select **Draft a new Release**.
 ![DraftRelease1](../internal-images/DraftNewRelease.png)